LRydin/KramersMoyal/paper/paper.md

 The choice of the kernel, i.e., the weighting function used for averaging, is a matter of taste.
 Equivalently the usage of a fixed-size box shape would closely resemble binning, as in the histogram case.
-The Epanechnikov kernel [CITE], finite in size, is given by
+The Epanechnikov kernel [@Epanechnikov], finite in size, is given by
 $$
 K(u,v)=\left(\frac{9}{16}\right)\left(1-u^2\right)\left(1-v^2\right), \mathrm{with}~|u|,|v|\leq 1,
 $$
 is used.
 It provides a simple weighted fitting, without the long tails (thus necessarily a wider measure space) of a Gaussian shaped kernel or something similar.

+# References